 In this private-pay option, Medicare or the patient’s other insurance would cover the routine level of hospice care services (hospice team, medications, medical equipment) that are usually provided within the home.
 The family would elect to pay a weekly fee for the patient’s room and board at the inpatient center.
 If, at any time, the patient’s pain and symptoms again elevate to meet the criteria for the inpatient level of hospice care, then both medical services and room and board would be covered according to your plan’s benefits.

-Do you believe that your patient or loved one can benefit from any of Samaritan Hospice’s inpatient services in NJ?
+Do you believe that you, your patient or your loved one can benefit from any of Samaritan Hospice’s inpatient services in NJ?
 We encourage you to speak directly with our nurses about how we can help with your loved one’s needs, or to arrange an assessment visit.
 Call us 24/7 at (855) 337-2808.